 - Faster, Complete Recovery

-You can expect to receive 75-200 capsules depending on the size of your placenta, and if you want Tincture.
+You can expect to receive 75-200 capsules depending on the size of your placenta.
 Like anything in birth & life, how you respond can not be guaranteed.
 We are here for questions & will check in with you to help navigate if needed.

 Are there studies?
 There are a limited number of studies regarding placenta encapsulation.
 Women who have practiced placentophagy have shared many anecdotal experiences, this is how encapsulation became so popular again.

 - Placenta as a Lactagogon; Gynaecologia 138: 617-627, 1954 (regarding lactation benefits in women) – 181 out of 210 women who were given dried placenta to increase milk supply had positive results and saw an increase in their milk supply.